 We wanted to keep our lives fairly simple – so we didn’t need to optimize our financial situation by pursuing every angle.
 We just wanted to make sure we were not missing anything substantial.
 We also wanted to integrate our financial planning with broad planning for our kids and grandkids, including gift and inheritance planning.

 After checking our blind spots, we wanted an ongoing relationship with the advisor to (1) get advice to adjust our financial strategies as our situation or external circumstances change; and (2) help the survivor of us, and our kids, with financial planning at the time of inheritance.

-Harry gave us three candidates in our area.
-We chose to schedule a meeting with an advisor who is both a CPA and a CFP.
+We chose to schedule a meeting with an Advice-Only advisor who is both a CPA and a CFP.
 When we looked at the financial issues we ended up missing out on due to lack of knowledge in the past, so far they had all had a tax component.
 So we thought her expertise with taxes would be very helpful to us.

 Because the advisor does both tax services and financial planning, she was very busy during the tax season.
 We waited two months before we were able to meet her after the tax season.
 But it was totally worth it.
 She was terrific: smart, experienced, and very good about utilizing our time efficiently.
 We paid $500 for two hours of her time.